British Legions: Campaigns

-Colombia and Venezuela
+Venezuela and New Granada

-They took part in the campaign of the Venezuelan Llanos in 1818 and fought at the battles of El Sombrero, El Semén, Ortiz, Rincón de los Toros and Calabozo.
+They took part in the campaign of the Venezuelan Llanos in 1818 and fought at the battles of El Sombrero, La Puerta, Ortiz, Rincón de los Toros and Calabozo.
 These first recruits from Britain made a good impression on Bolivar who was anxious to secure the services of more British volunteers.
 In March 1819, Bolivar combined most of his foreign volunteers into a brigade of 250 men named the British Legions, with James Rooke as commander.
 George Elsom, who had formerly been an ensign with a militia regiment near London and who had sailed with Hippisley's expedition, returned to London to recruit.
 Amongst his recruits were some 110 Hanoverians, who were commanded by John Uslar who saw action at Waterloo with the King's German Legion.

 In June 1819 Elsom arrived at the mouth of the Orinoco with the first wave of British troops.
 They numbered some 2,200 men equipped and uniformed, under the command of Captain George Gibson and twenty officers.
-This Second British Legion’ as it became known consisted of the 1st British Legion led by Colonel James Towers English, the 2nd British Legion led by Colonel John Blossett, and the Irish Legion, led by Colonel William Aylmer (1772–1820).
+This Second British Legion' as it became known consisted of the 1st British Legion led by Colonel James Towers English, the 2nd British Legion led by Colonel John Blossett, and the Irish Legion, led by Colonel William Aylmer (1772–1820).

 The Legion adopted the motto Morir o vencer (Die or Conquer), as well as an anthem, composed to the tune of Ye Gentlemen of England which was continually played by the Legion's band.
 The uniforms were similar to those worn by the British army which had been supplied by the firm of Herring and Richardson who had also fitted out the ships.
 In Ireland a similar recruiting process took place.
-Led by John D’Evereux who enlisted 1700 men which became known as the Irish Legion.
+Led by John D'Evereux who enlisted 1700 men which became known as the Irish Legion.

 The Rifle Battalion joined the same month which saw Bolivar reorganise his forces.
 The Rifles, reinforced by another 350 British troops who had recently arrived in South America, were then formed into two battalions.
 The first was to be commanded by Colonel Arthur Sandes and the second by Major John Mackintosh who would later become a military aide-de-camp to Simon Bolivar and Antonio Jose de Sucre.